What Do I Teach After the AP Spanish Exam?

 DEBATE

 Students get into groups and participate in a debate.
-Click on the link to get the vocabulary, instructions, possible topics for the debate, and rubric: Debate
+Click on the link to get the vocabulary, instructions, possible topics for the debate (add current events to the list), and rubric: Debate

 TELENOVELA